tplassman/gostats/README.md

 # Versions

 ## V0
-* Syncronous execution of network requests to fetch share count for each article for each social network
+* Synchronous execution of network requests to fetch share count for each article for each social network

 ## V1
 * Make network requests in parallel by launching share count functions as goroutines